 The COVID-19 pandemic and the resulting economic dislocations have had adverse consequences for the business operations of some of our portfolio companies and have adversely affected, and threaten to continue to adversely affect, our operations.
-The operational and financial performance of the portfolio companies in which we make investments depends on future developments, including the duration and spread of the outbreak, and such uncertainty may in turn impact our valuation of the portfolio companies.
+The operational and financial performance of the portfolio companies in which we make investments depends on future developments, including the duration and spread of the outbreak, potential treatments and therapies and the manufacture and distribution of vaccines, and such uncertainty may in turn impact our valuation of the portfolio companies.
 The COVID-19 pandemic and the related disruption and financial distress experienced by our portfolio companies may have material adverse effects on our investment income, particularly our interest income received from our investments.
 In connection with the adverse effects of the COVID-19 pandemic, we may need to restructure our investments in some of our portfolio companies, which could result in reduced interest payments, an increase in the amount of PIK interest we receive, or result in permanent impairments on our investments.

-We carry our investments at fair value as determined in good faith by or under the direction of our Board.
+We carry certain of our investments at fair value as determined in good faith by management and with input from independent third-party valuation firm(s), as necessary.
 Decreases in fair values of our investments are recorded as unrealized depreciation.
 Depending on market conditions, we could incur substantial losses in future periods, which could have a material adverse impact on our business, financial condition and results of operations.
 We had a reduction in our net asset value since December 31, 2019, which is primarily the result of the impact of the COVID-19 pandemic.
-The decrease in net asset value as of September 30, 2020 primarily resulted from an increase in the aggregate unrealized depreciation of our investment portfolio resulting from decreases in the fair value of some of our portfolio company investments primarily due to the expected immediate adverse economic effects of the COVID-19 pandemic and the continuing uncertainty surrounding its long-term impact, as well as the re-pricing of credit risk in the broadly syndicated credit market.
+The decrease in net asset value as of December 31, 2020 primarily resulted from an increase in the aggregate unrealized depreciation of our investment portfolio resulting from decreases in the fair value of some of our portfolio company investments primarily due to the expected immediate adverse economic effects of the COVID-19 pandemic and the continuing uncertainty surrounding its long-term impact, as well as the re-pricing of credit risk in the broadly syndicated credit market.

-During the third quarter of 2020, the Company experienced a partial recovery of fair value in certain of its investments.
-As of September 30, 2020, management approved the fair value of our investment portfolio in good faith in accordance with our valuation procedures, based on information available at the time.
-We believe that the COVID-19 pandemic represents an extraordinary circumstance that has materially impacted the fair value of our investments as of September 30, 2020.
+During the last half of 2020, the Company experienced a partial recovery of fair value in certain of its investments.
+As of December 31, 2020, management approved the fair value of our investment portfolio in good faith in accordance with our valuation procedures, based on information available at the time.
+We believe that the COVID-19 pandemic represents an extraordinary circumstance that has materially impacted the fair value of our investments as of December 31, 2020.
 In addition, as a result of the COVID-19 pandemic, the fair value of our portfolio investments may be further negatively impacted in future periods by circumstances and events that are not yet known.